-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 4.
-Install Grasstik screening product along vacant property as a pilot project FY25-FY26 Sites to be identified.
-Once we have locations Public works Operations can procure material and install.
-5. Install ADA curb ramps along streets connecting to the corridor FY25-FY26 Community Development Block Grant funding has been identified to complete the design and construction of curb ramps along Acacia Street, Oak Street, Wisconsin Street, and Clay Street.
-A request for qualifications to complete the design will advertise in January 2025 with a contract award at a council meeting in April 2025.
-OBJECTIVES QL 4 - Programs and Services QL 4.1 - First Five Program Parks and Rec City Manager's Office 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 5.
+Install ADA curb ramps along streets connecting to the corridor FY25-FY26 From February to March, Public Works conducted a scoping meeting with the Housing Department, conducted a field meeting to confirm existing conditions, and started preparing the plans, specifications, and construction cost estimates for the project.
+Community Development Block Grant funding has been identified to complete the design and construction of curb ramps along Acacia Street and Oak Street.
+Anticipate construction completion this winter 2025.
+OBJECTIVES QL 4 - Programs an nd Services QL 4.1 - First Five Program Parks and Rec City Manager's Office 1.
 Collaborate with First 5 to offer joint recreational activities and special events.
-FY25-FY26 Not Started QL 4.2 - Implementati on Plan - Parks Master Plan Results Parks and Rec Public Works 1.
+FY25-FY26 This project will be part of operational plan and will be merged and close - Merged with QL 3.5 QL 4.2 - Implementati on Plan - Parks Master Plan Results Parks and Rec Public Works 1.
 Create an implementation plan for the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan.
-FY24-FY25 TBD Currently identifying the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan OBJECTIVES QL 5 - Economic Development
+FY24-FY25 TBD Currently identifying the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan.
+OBJECTIVES QL 5 - Economic D evelopment

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 5.1 - Rebrand the image of Fairfield for business attraction Community Development • 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 5.1 - Rebrand the image of Fairfield for business attraction Community Development 1.
 Continue to work with the City's marketing consultant (Jstokes) to continue branding and marketing downtown and industrial business attraction.
 FY23-FY25 \$800K The decision was made to terminate the agreement with J Stokes & Associates.
 The task of rebranding strategy and business attraction efforts, previously assigned to J Stokes, will now be taken over by the Economic Development (ED) staff and the Marketing and Outreach Division (MOD).
 The recruitment initiatives will continue through Q2 FY25.
 The focus will remain on downtown business park attraction strategies, which will be strengthened by the marketing initiatives led by MOD in line with the ED Strategic Plan.
 2. Refine City's economic development communications and messaging in conjunction with MOD FY24-FY25 CDD and MOD are intensifying their marketing efforts, and in the calendar year 2025, they will be rolling out new content as well as amplifying existing content.
+Council's acceptance of the new "Go4Fairfield" economic development workplan in January 2025 set the baseline for future efforts and communication focus.
 3. Finalize multi- year economic development workplan and align activities with local, regional, and statewide partners when applicable FY24-FY25 The "Go4Fairfield" economic development workplace is complete and implementation began in the Fall of 2024.
 QL 5.2 - Complete Retail Study Community Development 1.
 Finalize retail study and implement recruitment strategy upon completion.
 FY23-FY24 \$75K The staff has finalized and is currently approving a recruitment strategy based on the completed Retail Study/Report.